igrishaev/taggie/README.md

 <!-- tocstop -->

----

 ## WTF

-Taggie overrides various printing methods such that types that cannot be read from their representation **now can** be read.
+Taggie extends printing methods such that types that could not be read from their representation now **can** be read.
 A quick example: if you print an atom, you'll get a weird string:

 ~~~clojure
 (atom 42)